 We try to attend as many shows a year as possible and National Shows whenever possible to evaluate our herd to other herds throughout the region and country.
 Our does have done incredibly well and improve every year earning many grand champion and best in show awards.
 Our does have also been quite competitive on the national level at National Shows and in All American competitions.

+We maintain a small herd so animal availability can be limited.
 We take a limited number of buck reservations on all of our does and highly encourage to place a reservation in advance for a discounted rate.
-We offer shipping out of Bradley International Airport in Windsor, CT typically using American or Delta airlines.
+We offer shipping out of Bradley International Airport in Windsor, CT.
 Please refer to our "Goats for Sale" page to read over our sales and shipping policies before contacting us about placing a reservation or inquiring about available kids.

 Thank you so much for reading about our dairy goat herd!
 We put a lot of time and dedication into all of our animals and hope you can see that.
 Feel free to contact us with any questions you may have.